 Under certain circumstances, the ATO can force directors of a company that is unwilling or unable to meet these obligations, to personally pay those debts.
 This is achieved with the issuance of a director penalty notice (DPN), for an amount equal to these amounts.

-A director becomes liable to a penalty at the end of the day the company is due to meet its obligation.
+A director becomes liable for a penalty at the end of the day the company is due to meet its obligation.
 At this time, the penalty is created automatically.
 The ATO does not need to issue any notices or take any action to create the penalty.
 The Commissioner, however, must not commence proceedings to recover a director penalty until 21 days after a DPN is issued to a director.

 Non-lockdown Director Penalty Notices